mayasharma2110/Bookworm/README.md

 * The register page allows unregistered users to register with the site by giving a username, their age category, their gender and choosing a password.

+* The profile page allows logged in users to see the reviews they have made and also includes links to update/delete any reviews made my them.
+If they have made no reviews so far this is shown in text and users are prompted to add a review.

 * The new review page allows logged in users to add a review for one of the books already in the database/site.
 They can say if they recommend it or not, give stars out of 5 and also a review comment to guide other users who view the site into picking new books/authors to read.

 * The manage books page is restricted to admins only.
 It allows admin to view the current books and add a new book to the site, update a book or delete a book.
 Users who are not admin and who are logged in can also add new books but are not able to update or delete existing records.